dreadworks/college-cg/README.md

 Assessments of a Computer Graphics Course I attended at the RheinMain University of Applied Sciences.
-This repository contains all assessments every student had to solve in order to complete practical part of the course.
+This repository contains all assessments every student had to solve in order to complete the practical part of the course.
 Every task had a time limit of two weeks to complete.